-This recipe is creamy, savory, and delicious.
+This vegan spinach mushroom wild rice casserole recipe is creamy, savory, and delicious.
 It works well as a main dish (plenty hearty!) or as a side dish.
-It’s fancy enough for the holidays, but doesn’t have to be a holiday dish.
-It’s gluten free, has no nutritional yeast, and loaded with fall-winter flavors (think thyme, nutmeg, and mushrooms).
+It’s a vegan wild rice casserole that’s fancy enough for the holidays, like Thanksgiving, but doesn’t have to be a holiday dish.
+It’s gluten free, has no nutritional yeast, and is loaded with fall-winter flavors (thyme, nutmeg, mushrooms, etc).

-While the instructions for this recipe use a high speed blender (i.e. – Vitamix, Ninja, etc), you do not need one to enjoy this recipe.
-Simply soak the raw cashews in water for 2-3 hours, and then, drain off the liquid before adding them to your blender.
+While I used a high speed blender (i.e. – Vitamix, Ninja, etc), you do not need one to enjoy this recipe.
+Simply soak the raw cashews in water for 4 hours, and then, drain off the water before adding them to your blender.
 The cashews should completely pulverize.
 If you have a high speed blender, you do not need to soak the cashews.

 3 ½ cups fake chicken broth (I recommend adding Better than Bouillon No Chicken Base to water and making your own broth)